 - No rubber on the handles

 The Lisle exhaust hanger remover pliers are made in the U.S.A. and their build quality is typical of the Lisle’s standard.
-It is also well priced and a great value for money.
+They have a good price point and a great value for money.

-The only downside I see with Lisle exhaust remover pliers is that it has many riveted pieces that can fall apart when you subject it to intense force.
-This makes the tool ideal for removing exhaust pipes on family SUVs and small cars.
-It is a great addition to the toolbox in your home garage and the best for DIYers.
+The only downside I see with the Lisle exhaust hanger tool is the many riveted pieces that can fall apart when exposed to intense force.
+This limits the use of the tool to only removing exhaust pipes on family SUVs and small cars.

 KTI Exhaust Grommet Pliers – Best for Cars and Light Trucks